devleague/out-of-this-world-html/README.md

 Commit your work.

 [ 8 ]
 After the closing header element, create a div with the id 'layout'.
-Inside this div create two additional divs, 'main_content' and 'side_content'.
+Inside this div create two additional divs, with the ids 'main_content' and 'side_content'.

 [ 9 ]
 Inside the 'main_content' div, create a new section element.
 Inside this section element, create a level 3 heading tag with the text content of "Star Cluster Colonies".
 After the level 3 heading, create the following paragraph: